SECTION 1: SURFING THE LAKES

 What thickness of wetsuit do I need to surf here?

 Your wetsuit is the most important piece of equipment you own as a lake surfer.
-Generally speaking, November-April demand a thick suit (5/4 mm or 6/5 mm) paired with gloves and mitts (5-7mm ea.).
+Generally speaking, November-April demand a thick suit (5/4 mm or 6/5 mm) paired with boots and mitts (5-7mm ea.).
 Summer months allow for thinner suits to be used (3/2-4/3mm).
 Your most economical option as a year round surfer is to purchase the thickest suit, and layer down when it’s called for (remove boots, gloves, hood).
-Click here the to see our neoprene stock.
+Click here the to see our extensive neoprene inventory.

 How do I know when and where to surf here?